jessetane/rpc-engine/readme.md

 ## Properties

-### `rpc.interface`
-An `Object`.
-This property can be set during intialization via constructor `opts` but cannot be changed to point to a different object afterwards.
-Any property (or sub-property, see [`rpc.pathDelimiter`](#rpcpathdelimiter)) of this object that also happens to be a function can be executed by the remote side.

 ### `rpc.defaultMethod`
 A `Function`.
 If implemented, this method will be invoked for any incoming message or notification that does not match an explicit handler in `rpc.interface`.
 Note that incoming notifications may be passed to `rpc.emit()` regardless of whether they match an explict handler or a default method has been implemented.